h12w/gspec/DESIGN.md

 Unlike the group context G, the scheduler can be shared by all goroutines as long as carefully locked.
-So RootFuncs can be defined anywhere and are gathered by a singleton scheduler in any "go test" function(s).
+So RootFuncs can be defined anywhere and are gathered by a single scheduler in one "go test" function.
+This requires Scheduler.Start accepts multiple RootFuncs.

-RESTRICTION: Test results cannot be generated as a whole after all tests finish.
+RESTRICTION:
-There is no finalization hook provided by "go test", so there is no way to know when all tests finish.
-The only possible way is to output the result for each RootFunc, but this may not necessarily affect test reporting.
+There is no finalization hook provided by "go test", so there is no way to know when all test functions finish.
+The only possible way is to output the result for each test gathering (Scheduler.Start).
+So RootFuncs should be better gathered in a single "go test" function.

 ###Test Specification
 GSpec should be able to generate a structured, readable plain text specification